-Parent Company cash and investments, net of receivables and payables, totaled \$3.2 billion at December 31, 2022 as compared to \$3.4 billion at December 31, 2021.
-In 2022, we received \$978 million in cash dividends from our subsidiaries, including a special cash dividend of \$486 million from CNA.
-Cash outflows in 2022 included the payment of \$729 million to fund treasury stock purchases, \$61 million of cash dividends to our shareholders, \$26 million to purchase common shares of CNA and equity contributions of \$33 million to Loews Hotels & Co and \$79 million to Altium Packaging.
-In March of 2023, we will receive cash dividends of \$395 million from CNA.
+Parent Company cash and investments, net of receivables and payables, totaled \$2.6 billion at December 31, 2023 as compared to \$3.2 billion at December 31, 2022.
+In 2023, we received \$1.0 billion in cash dividends from our subsidiaries, including a special cash dividend of \$293 million from CNA.
+Cash outflows in 2023 included the payment of \$849 million to fund treasury stock purchases, \$500 million to retire at maturity the outstanding aggregate principal amount of our 2.6% senior notes, \$57 million of cash dividends to our shareholders, \$178 million to purchase common shares of CNA and equity contributions of \$38 million to Loews Hotels & Co.
+In March of 2024, we will receive cash dividends of \$606 million from CNA.
 As a holding company we depend on dividends from our subsidiaries and returns on our investment portfolio to fund our obligations.
-We also have an effective shelf registration statement on file with the Securities and Exchange Commission ("SEC") registering the future sale of an unspecified amount of our debt, equity or hybrid securities from time to time.
+We also have an effective shelf registration statement on file with the Securities and Exchange Commission ("SEC") under which we may publicly issue an unspecified amount of our debt, equity or hybrid securities from time to time.
 We are not responsible for the liabilities and obligations of our subsidiaries and there are no Parent Company guarantees.

-Depending on market and other conditions, we may purchase our shares and shares of our subsidiaries outstanding common stock in the open market, in privately negotiated transactions or otherwise.
-In 2022, we purchased 12.7 million shares of Loews Corporation common stock and 0.7 million shares of CNA's common stock.
-As of February 3, 2023, we had purchased an additional 1.0 million shares of Loews Corporation common stock in 2023 at an additional aggregate cost of \$58 million.
-As of February 3, 2023, there were 234,997,673 shares of Loews Corporation common stock outstanding.
+Depending on market and other conditions, we may purchase shares of our and our subsidiaries outstanding common stock in the open market, in privately negotiated transactions or otherwise.
+In 2023, we purchased 14.0 million shares of Loews Corporation common stock and 4.5 million shares of CNA's common stock.
+As of February 2, 2024, there were 222,201,139 shares of Loews Corporation common stock outstanding.

-Loews Corporation has a corporate credit and senior debt rating of A with a stable outlook from S&P Global Ratings ("S&P"), a senior debt rating of A3 with a stable outlook from Moody's Investors Service ("Moody's") and a senior debt rating of A with a stable outlook from Fitch Ratings Inc. ("Fitch").
+Loews Corporation has a corporate credit and senior debt rating of A with a stable outlook from S&P Global Ratings ("S&P"), a senior debt rating of A3 with a stable outlook from Moody's Investors Service ("Moody's") and a senior debt rating of A- with a stable outlook from Fitch Ratings Inc. ("Fitch").

-Future uses of our cash may include investing in our subsidiaries, new acquisitions, dividends and/or repurchases of our and our subsidiaries' outstanding common stock.
+Future uses of our cash may include investing in our subsidiaries, new acquisitions, dividends and/or purchases of our and our subsidiaries' outstanding common stock.
 The declaration and payment of future dividends to holders of our common stock will be at the discretion of our Board of Directors and will depend on many factors, including our earnings, financial condition and business needs.